Home / Diseases & Conditions / Vaginal Thrush (Yeast Infection)

 Vaginal Thrush (Yeast Infection)

-Vaginal thrush, also known as candidiasis, is a common infection caused by an overgrowth of a yeast called Candida.
-This yeast normally lives harmlessly in the vagina, but if the balance is disrupted, it can multiply and cause symptoms.
+Vaginal thrush, also known as candidiasis, is a common condition caused by an overgrowth of a yeast called Candida.
+This yeast normally lives harmlessly in the vagina, but if the balance is disrupted it can multiply and cause symptoms.

 Thrush is not usually considered a sexually transmitted infection, though it can sometimes be passed between partners.
 It is common, often uncomfortable, but rarely serious.